PollingReport.com

 "To avoid any more taxpayer bailouts, which of the following do you think is the better course: break up large banks, impose stricter regulation of large banks, or allow large banks to fail?"
 Options rotated

-Break Up Stricter
+Break up Stricter

-Allow to
+Allow to fail Unsure

 % % % %